babbling-brook/streambed/protected/documentation/Testing.md

 ### Refactoring

-The main problem with this methodology is that it is hard to refactor across the codebase as there are no test suite.
-The plan here is to create a set of protocol tests that can be applied to any Babbling Brook domain.
+The main problem with this methodology is that it is hard to refactor across the codebase as there is no test suite.
+The plan is to create a set of protocol tests that can be applied to any Babbling Brook domain.
 This will not only make refactoring easier, but will also double as a method to test that other datastores in the network are behaving properly.